icons8/lunacy-docs/docs/teams.md

 ## How teams work in Lunacy

 Teams are available for all registered users.
-You can create one team on the trial plan and switch over to the paid team plan whenever you’re ready.
+You can create one team on the trial plan and <a href="https://lunacy.docs.icons8.com/subscriptions/#team-plans" target="_blank">switch over to the paid team plan</a> whenever you’re ready.

 ### [Trial team plan vs. paid team plan](#trial-vs-paid-teams)